 A wooden push rod is just a stick of balsa wood or a dowel, with a wire at the front end for servo attachment, and a wire at the aft end for control surface attachment.
 Wooden push rods originated in the olden days of aeromodeling.
-A lot of builders would never consider using them in these modern, enlightened times because they just seem so Neanderthal when compared to the sleek tube-type push rods that you buy at the hobby store.
+A lot of builders would never consider using them in these modern, enlightened times because they just seem like a stone age relic compared to the sleek tube-type push rods that you buy at the hobby store.

 The wooden part should be thick enough, and of course hard enough, to make the push rod stiff, so as to avoid sloppy control surface operation.
 So don’t use soft balsa for a push rod.
 A wooden push rod will probably never be as precise as a well installed tube-type push rod, but that’s OK because they have their place.
 Sport planes, trainers, old timers, and some scale planes will do very well with wooden push rods.
 In fact I’ve even built pattern planes with them, but I’m not a serious pattern flier.
-For just having some fun wooden push rods are a good choice.
+For just having some fun there’s nothing wrong with wooden push rods.

 When installing wooden push rods you will need a relatively spacious fuselage aft section so the two sticks can coexist without rubbing each other.
 It helps to put one push rod exit higher than the other to avoid interference.
 If you can do that, sometimes you can even have the push rods cross each other without touching, which can help if you are trying to keep them as straight as possible.
 You should figure this out first, so you don’t have to make a mistake later and then figure out how to fix it.